pablo-sampaio/lambda-interpreter/README.md

 and to play a little bit with lambda calculus.

 The expression evaluation works correctly (as far as I know), but is inherently inefficient and may give some heap or stack overflow in larger expressions.
 It does not follow a specific formally-defined evaluation scheme precisely.
-It was initially implemented by intuition, based on typical programming languages interpreters, then I have changed it some times to try to improve efficiency, trying some heuristic improvements as well.
+It was initially implemented "by intuition", based on typical programming languages interpreters, then I have changed it some times to try to improve efficiency, trying some heuristic improvements as well.

 ## Reference

-The wikipedia article is a good introduction to lambda calculus (it was good back in 2014 and it is still good in 2022): https://en.wikipedia.org/wiki/Lambda_calculus
+The wikipedia article is a good introduction to lambda calculus: https://en.wikipedia.org/wiki/Lambda_calculus